ChrisJD/HMD-Stereoificator/README.txt

 	FREESPACE : The folder for libfreespace (Hillcrest Labs SDK).
 	DXSDK_DIR : Your DirectX SDK folder (already set automatically by the June 2010 DirectX SDK)

-Open the VireioPerception.sln solution file.
+Open the HMD-Stereoificator.sln solution file.
 It contains all the projects with their dependencies set correctly.
 Choose either Debug or Release.
 Either Run or Build the solution.
 It should just work.